ruanjue/wtdbg2/README.md

 consecutive k-mers.
 For data of relatively low coverage, you may increase this sampling rate by reducing `-S`.
 This will greatly increase the peak memory as a cost.
 Reducing `-e` to 2 also helps lower coverage.
 For PacBio data, option `-L5000` is usually recommended.
-Please run `wtdbg2 --help` for a more complete list of available options.
+Please run `wtdbg2 --help` for a complete list of available options.

-The following table shows the assembly command lines we were using for various datasets (not including consensus time):
+The following table shows various command lines we used and their resource usage for the assembly step (not including the consensus step):

 |Dataset                 |Genome|Coverage  |Wtdbg2 options|CPU hours|Peak RAM|
 |:-----------------------|-----:|---------:|:-------------|--------:|-------:|